vanribeiro/30days-Of-JavaScript/challenge-files/10 - Hold Shift and Check Checkboxes/README.md

 ## About my modifications

-I created a button called `UNCHECK`, which clear the list and an accounter to count the checkboxes selected.
+I created a button called `UNCHECK`, which clear the list and an accounter to count the checkboxes selected. 😊

-Now I'm trying to adapt this code to mobile. 😊

 ## Conclusion